 A desk stand is an alternative you may see.
 I’d recommend against these; they often don’t bring the microphone close enough to you and, worse, they take up valuable space right in front of you which is best for notes etc..
 Remember, you don’t want to be touching or hitting the microphone stand when you’re recording; that’s a sure way to ruin your Cleanfeed session.

-Whilst I prefer anglepoise, you can’t beat the simplicity of a gooseneck stand for home use, and a compact un-cluttered look.
+Though I prefer anglepoise, you can’t beat the simplicity of a gooseneck stand for home use, and a compact un-cluttered look.

 Being too far from the mic is probably the most common impact to audio quality.
 Getting close to the mic improves quality for Cleanfeed recordings and interviews and our free account will make you sound like a pro, too!